 By Susan Braden

 Getting dentures is not a simple procedure.
 In fact, it involves a great deal of dental work.
-Most individual and group insurance does not cover this restorative procedure, even if it is necessary in order to take the place of missing or decayed teeth.
-Because the procedure can be expensive, it is definitely worth your while to do everything you can to find affordable dental coverage for your dentures.
+Most individual and group dental insurance does not cover this restorative procedure, even if it is necessary to take the place of missing or decayed teeth, but it's not your only option when it comes to finding affordable dentures.

-If you think you have found the plan that's right for you , take as much time as you need to investigate all of its fine print.
+If you think you have found the plan that's right for you , take as much time as you need to investigate its fine print.
 Remember, this will be your dental coverage for at least the next year and it must make sense for your overall care, not just for your denture procedure.
-Be very clear in your understanding of all out-of-pocket expenses and up-front costs.
-The more you know now, the less likely is the chance for nasty surprises later.
+Understand all out-of-pocket expenses and up-front costs.
+The more you know now, the less likely you'll face nasty surprises later.

 Having your teeth extracted and then being fitted for dentures is a major procedure.
 It is costly and time-consuming, and you absolutely should feel good about the dentist who gives you your new dentures.
 Learning all you can about your dental coverage and saving as much money as possible will go a long way toward making the dentures process easier.